nixterrimus/spirit/readme.md

 Thanks, that means a lot!
 You can help by supporting [@nixterrimus](http://twitter.com/nixterrimus) with thoughts, ideas or suggestions.
-Eventually I want help building a library of devices and adapters.
+Eventually I want help building a library of devices and drivers.
 Spirit should know how to talk to everything.
 Won't that be awesome?

 The code is evolving and changing and the API is ever evolving.
 In